 Please note, that lectures from the bachelor program "Chemistry and Molecular Sciences " and "Biochemistry and Molecular Biology" are held in German.
 You should therefore have very good knowledge of the German language if you want to attend lectures from these programs.
 It is of course possible for bachelor students to also attend lectures from the master's program, which are held in English, but in this case it is recommended, that the students are at least in the 5th semester of their bachelor studies to be able to follow the lectures.

 For administrative questions (application, travel formalities, information material etc.) for the various exchange programs you should contact directly the international office of the university of Bern.
-For questions regarding the content of lectures etc you can contact the subject coordinator Prof. Jürg Hulliger or the secretary of the administration office for chemistry Frau Sandra Zbinden.
+For questions regarding the content of lectures etc you can contact the subject coordinator Prof. Andreas Türler or the secretary of the administration office for chemistry Frau Sandra Zbinden.

 Students coming for a Swiss-European Mobility Programme-Internship (former Erasmus)

-In the field of Chemistry it is possible to come to the University of Bern for an internship in one of the research groups, if your University has an Agreement with our Department.
+In the field of Chemistry it is possible to come to the University of Bern for an internship in one of the research groups, if you study at a University in a participating country.
 In this case please pay attention to the following points:

 - Such internships can also take place during the summer months and don’t necessarily have to be completed during the usual semester.

 - You have to find a research group that is willing to host you during your stay.
-The research groups can be found here: DCB > Research > Research Groups
+The research groups can be found here: DCBP > Research > Research Groups

 - The acceptance from a research group is not yet the final acceptance for the mobility stay.
 Once you know that a research group would be willing to host you, you have to fill-out the application for the Swiss-European Mobility Programme.
 The final acceptance will be confirmed once we have received your application documents.